-The Vermont Newspaper Collection both collects and preserves local newspapers of historic importance to the state of Vermont.
-The collection can be searched on microfilm at the State Library.
+The Vermont Newspaper Collection has been moved to the Vermont State Archives and Records Administration.
+VSARA is located at 1078 Route 2, Middlesex, VT 05602.
+You can find more information at their website.
 A portion of the collection can be searched and viewed online as part of the Vermont Digital Newspaper Project.

 The Vermontania Collection is a wide-ranging collection consisting of documents which are related in some distinct way to Vermont, but were not published by a government.
 The majority of materials in the collection are nonfiction and are generally restricted to use in the State Library only.
 If possible an electronic copy of the item can be sent via interlibrary loan.

 Within the collection you will find Vermont town histories, local folklore, Vermont encyclopedias, periodicals, biographies, diaries, and much more.

 A comprehensive collection of both monographs and periodicals is selected and maintained to meet the professional development needs of Vermont librarians, trustees, and library staff.
 While emphasizing materials of interest to public librarians, the collection includes materials appropriate to all types of librarianship.The collection circulates directly to employees of libraries in Vermont and to others through interlibrary loan.